 What Does a Car Detailer Do?

 The job of a car detailer is obviously related to that of a car wash attendant, but any detailer would be quick to tell you that there’s quite a lot more to it.
-A detailer is different from the average car wash attendant mainly because a detailer has elected to clean cars as a more serious career move.
+A detailer is different from the average car wash attendant, mainly because a detailer has elected to clean cars as a more serious career move.
 Many detailers are freelancers who set up small companies.
 They’re passionate about cars, and dedicate themselves to understanding the geography of a car and how best to clean every single exterior section, as well as every interior nook and cranny.

 A car detailer offers a range of services, usually sold in the form of detailing packages.
-These packages start fairly basic and run up to much more comprehensive (and expensive).
+These packages start fairly basic, and run up to much more comprehensive (and expensive).
 A typical basic detailing package will set you back $50 for a pretty average-sized sedan car.
 If you have a larger car like a full-size SUV, then you should expect to pay around $70 for a basic package.
-It does vary from place to place, but it’s very normal for even a detailer’s basic package to be three or four times more expensive than the average car wash.
+It does vary from place to place, but it’s very normal for even a detailer’s basic package to be three or four times more expensive than an average car wash.
 At the high end, a detailing package can get into the hundreds of dollars.

 One of the biggest differences between the work of a detailer compared to that of a regular car wash is the “restorative” factor.
 A car wash gets your car clean, but a car detailing works to restore your car to how it was when you first bought it new.